50 Inexpensive Ideas To Enhance The Value of Your Home

 Tip #39: Build a mini herb pantry.
-Many homes are sold based upon the setup of the kitchen.
-An herb pantry can be something as simple as a cubby hole built into the wall between studs.
+Many homes are sold based on the setup of the kitchen.
+An herb pantry can be as simple as a cubby hole built into the wall between studs.
 Or it may be a closet area converted into an herb pantry with a glass door.

 Tip #42: Trade in those old, leaky faucets for shiny new ones.
 We all know that kitchens and bathrooms can attract buyers or repel them.
 The centrepiece of any kitchen or bathroom is the sink, and the centrepiece of any sink is the faucet.
 Replace them yourself or hire a handyperson.
-You’ll often find perfect faucets on the clearance shelf at home improvement stores.

 Tip #47: Run a dehumidifier.
 A perpetually damp basement or bathroom can be the breeding ground for mould, odours, and insects.
 Neither mould nor odour nor insect helps your cause.
-Run a dehumidifier to dry out the air and cut down on the musty smell.
+Run a dehumidifier to dry the air and cut down on the musty smell.